onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ```

 and follow the instructions in `initial-vm-config/ansible/README.md`.
-If you would like to run the Ansible tasks manually step by step then follow the steps in
+If you would like to run the Ansible tasks manually step by step, then follow the steps in
 the manual preparation section.

 #### Manual preparation